re-cache/iddlist/README.md

 * Buttons for flipping between pages in browser for filtering US, EU, Aus, and JP interactive discs by region

 **Potential to-do**
-* Provide "fix" files to easily re-enable hidden or inaccessible content back onto menus.
+* Provide "fix" files to easily re-enable hidden or inaccessible content back onto menus